Skip to main content

 Skip User Reviews

-• The game features a nice story with a realistic plot, making it a good introduction to the hidden object genre for newcomers.
+• The gameplay is straightforward with easy puzzles, making it a good introduction for newcomers to the hidden object genre.

-• The game is relatively short, taking less than 2 hours to complete, which may leave experienced players wanting more.
+• The game is relatively short, taking less than two hours to complete, which may leave players wanting more.

-• Puzzles are often too easy and lack challenge, with some being poorly explained or leading to frustrating moments.
+• Puzzles are often too easy and lack challenge, with some items being almost in the same location where they are needed.

 • story

-• “You play as Ellen, a book author who visits her sister Amanda, in hopes to find an adventure that could make a good story and overcome her writer's block.”
+• “You play as Ellen, a book author who visits her sister Amanda, in hopes of finding an adventure that could make a good story and overcome her writer's block.”

 • “The storyline and the puzzles are blended well, and very few puzzles are out of context - everything you do serves the story.”

-• “For $8 you get a (barely) 2-hour game with a rather lame and cliché story, poorly explained puzzles, buggy achievements, and few other elements that clearly don’t belong in a HOG.”
+• “For $8 you get a (barely) 2-hour game with a rather lame and cliché story, poorly explained puzzles, buggy achievements, and few other elements that clearly don’t belong in a hidden object game.”

 • graphics